Refresh the website and get the latest version of the labs and slides! We are constantly making improvements.

 we can also use the relocate()

-function of dplyr to rearrange the columns for more complicated moves.
+function of dplyr to rearrange the columns for more complicated moves with the .before

 For example, let say we just wanted year